Here are some of the most frequently asked questions...

 Life throws unexpected things our way and sometimes it is necessary to cancel an appointment.
-If you do so with more than 48 hours notice there is no charge.
-If you give less than 48 hours notice you will incur a charge of £35 unless there are mitigating circumstances.
-This is to cover my office rental, travelling and other expenses.
-For less than 24 hours notice without mitigating circumstances, full fees will apply.
+If you do so with more than 24 hours notice there is no charge.
+If you give less than 24 hours notice, I reserve the right to charge full fee unless there are mitigating circumstances.

 I am registered with a range of healthcare providers and insurance companies such as Bupa, Nuffield Healthcare, Aviva, AXA PPP Healthcare.
 Some healthcare providers will refer you to me directly and others will give you a list of therapists to choose from and ask you to phone and arrange your appointment with the therapist.
 If you are arranging the appointment yourself, you will need to provide an authorisation number and your membership/policy number at your first appointment.

 If you are notified that there is an excess payment, this needs to be made to me unless otherwise stated by the healthcare provider/ insurance company.